Beyond the Dream: Casting

 The director Chow found that Terrance Lau performed in a different way within the audition, he's presents a Psychosis patient who seemed to be no different from the normal person, which coincides with his message.
 As for the heroine, because of someone had introduced her to the director, and the director had seen her performance at "My Very Short Marriage" and thought that she was very refreshing.
 She plays a professional role in the TV series, which is quite similar to the setting of this movie.
 In addition, combined with her looks like a highly educated person and her natural performance in audition, those various factors made her the best choice for the heroine.

 Filming

 Most of the scenes in this film were filmed at Tuen Mun, Hong Kong. however it was not arranged by the director deliberately.
 When he discussed with the screenwriter about the character and background of the male protagonist, Chow believed that he was a character with low self-esteem, introverted, and avoids crowds, which was not suitable for living in the city center, but in a more remote location, so it made Tuen Mun as one of the options.

 Music

-The music was done by Tu Du-Chih.
+The music was done by Julian Chan and Lam Kwan-fai of Intermusic Production, and the sound design was done by Taiwanese sound designer Tu Du-Chih.